status-im/nimbus-eth1/portal/docs/the_fluffy_book/docs/index.md

 nodes by providing that data through the existing [Ethereum JSON RPC Execution API](https://github.com/ethereum/execution-apis).

-This book describes how to build, run and monitor the Fluffy client, and how to use and test its currently implemented functionality.
+This book describes how to build, run and monitor the Nimbus Portal client, and how to use and test its currently implemented functionality.

-To quickly get your Fluffy node up and running, follow the quickstart page:
+To quickly get your Nimbus Portal client up and running, follow the quickstart page:

   - [Quickstart for Linux / macOS users](./quick-start.md)
   - [Quickstart for Windows users](./quick-start-windows.md)